Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: framework

 \subsection{Overview}

-The overall routing procedure of \canopus\ is illustrated in \Cref{fig:overview}.
-The input circuit is rebased to $\left\{\Can,\,\Uthree\right\}$ before being fed to the routing pass.
-All processes operate on the directed acyclic graph (DAG) representation of the circuit. \canopus\ integrates the ISA-specific synthesis cost model into its $ \SWAP $ search process and determines the best $ \SWAP $ at each route step.
-The routing cost is efficiently computed by a formal analysis of 2Q canonical forms, without the ISA rebase step.
+The overall qubit routing procedure of \canopus\ is illustrated in \Cref{fig:overview}.
+Prior to routing, the input circuit is rebased to $\left\{\Can,\,\Uthree\right\}$ gate set.
+All subsequent processes operate on the directed acyclic graph (DAG) representation of the circuit.
+During the routing pass, \canopus\ integrates the ISA-specific synthesis cost model into its $ \SWAP $ search process, dynamically determining the most appropriate $ \SWAP $ at each route step.
+The routing cost is efficiently computed via formal analysis of 2Q canonical forms, without explicitly performing any ISA rebase process.
 Thus, the output is still a circuit DAG represented in $ \left\{\Can,\,\Uthree\right\} $ with inserted $ \SWAP $ gates.

-Notably, \canopus\ inherits the basic concepts and data structures introduced in \sabre~\cite{li2019tackling}, which is one of the industrial-standard qubit mapping algorithms.
-Given the input circuit DAG, \canopus\ first attempts to map 2Q gates layer by layer via extracting the front layer $ F $, peeling executable gates and searching $ \SWAP $ gates to minimize the routing cost according to a heuristic cost function.
-On the backbone of \sabre, we further introduce several key data structures such as the last mapped layer $ L $ and the wire duration records $ D $, to support the efficient implementation of ISA-aware routing and reducing both gate count and depth related routing overhead.
+Notably, \canopus\ inherits the basic concepts and data structures introduced in \sabre~\cite{li2019tackling}, which is one of the industrial-standard qubit mapping/routing algorithms.
+Given the input circuit DAG, \canopus\ first attempts to map 2Q gates layer by layer via extracting the front layer $ F $, peeling executable gates and searching $ \SWAP $ gates to minimize the routing cost according to a unified heuristic cost function.
+On the backbone of \sabre, we further introduce several key data structures such as the last mapped layer $ L $ and the wire duration record $ D $, to support the efficient implementation of ISA-aware routing and reducing both gate count and depth related routing overhead.